SiriusHacks/SiriusHacks/README.md

 # Global Online Hackathon on Chia Network. $500K in prize pool & seed funding

-**Buckle up, hup on the rocket to the top-notch hackathon at the brightest star – Sirius !**
+**Buckle up, hup on the rocket to the top-notch hackathon at the brightest star – Sirius!**

 ## Introduction